gchq/sleeper/docs/02-deployment-guide.md

 * `sleeper.retain.infra.after.destroy` - set to false to cause resources such as the S3
   buckets and Dynamo tables to be destroyed after running CDK destroy.

-You will also need to set values for whichever ECR repositories you have uploaded Docker images to:
+You will also need to set values for whichever ECR repositories you have uploaded Docker images to.
+These should be set to the ECR repository name, eg. `my-instance-id/ingest`.

 * `sleeper.ingest.repo`
 * `sleeper.compaction.repo`